 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $94K per year.
-For those with one to four years of experience, median paychecks reach $60K annually.
-The largest fraction of The North Highland Company people (41 percent) have been working for 10-19 years and earn around $102K per year on average.
+Survey participants who have worked at The North Highland Company for between five and 10 years earn approximately $101K per year on average.
+Those with one to four years of experience at the company can expect to make $55K annually on average.
+The largest fraction of The North Highland Company people (52 percent) have been working for 10-19 years and earn $119K per year on average.

 Certifications and Degrees